 More than 50% of new ophthalmic referrals present with a medical rather than surgical problem; hence medicine comprises a large proportion of the workload of any eye department.

-Entry to medical ophthalmology training is from either core medical training or ophthalmology specialty training.
+Entry to medical ophthalmology training is from either internal medicine/ core medical training or ophthalmology specialty training.

 Medical ophthalmology - trainee characteristics